Cookie

 - None: Sends cookies regardless of whether it's a cross-site request.

-must be true, meaning you must use HTTPS for the request.
+Summary: When SameSite is set to None, Secure must be true, meaning you must use HTTPS for the request.
 With this configuration, you can carry cookies in cross-origin requests.